 New York State has specific laws that cover the distribution of a decedent’s assets if he or she dies without a will.
 The law also determines the selection of the person who will act as “Administrator” of the estate and have the authority to handle estate matters.
 However, this does not happen automatically, and someone must petition the Surrogate’s Court in the county where the decedent was domiciled to be appointed as “Administrator.”
 A consultation with an attorney who practices in the area of probate or trusts and estates can be very helpful in this situation.

 No. A Durable Power of Attorney terminates when the principal dies.
+There is an abridged process to obtain smaller amounts of money from a deceased parent’s bank account, but for larger estates, the bank needs legal confirmation of who is authorized to receive the funds.
 Letters Testamentary are issued by the Surrogate’s Court to the nominated Executor of a will when the will has been accepted by the court for probate.
 The “Letters Testamentary” (or Letters of Administration if there is no will) indicate the Executor’s (or Administrator’s, if there is no will) authority to act in connection with the decedent’s estate.
 The only way to obtain Letters Testamentary is through a probate (or administration) proceeding in the Surrogate’s court.

 It would be important to enter the premises to find funeral and burial information, insurance policies, and a will.
 You will have to file a petition to enter the property at the Miscellaneous Department of the Surrogate’s Court in the county where the decedent lived.
 When the court order is issued, you should contact the police precinct that holds the keys and follow their instructions.